denten-books/plain-text/1-metaphor.md

 In the 1990s, I understood Jean Baudrillard's writing on simulacra in relationship to the media entertainment complex: amusement parks, virtual reality, and reality television.
-Today his writing gains another layer of meaning related directly to the pervasiveness of personal computing.
+Today his writing gains another layer of meaning related directly to the ubiquity of personal computing.
 Computers, as I will argue in this chapter, do more than compute.
-They are metaphor machines that mediate experience ubiquitously.
+They are metaphor machines that mediate experience universally.
 They interject in simple everyday acts from drinking coffee in the morning, through automatic brewing machines and payment systems, to going to bed as alarm clocks and night activity monitors.

-Baudrillard writes about the "genesis of simulacra," which culminates precisely at the totalizing mediation of code:
+Baudrillard writes about the "genesis of simulacra," which culminates precisely in the totalizing mediation of code:

 > At the limit of an always increasing elimination of references and
 > finalities, an ever-increasing loss of resemblances and designations, we